War of words after Taiwan election highlights the intractable divide over the island's fate

 The Chinese military regularly sends fighter jets and warships into the skies and waters near Taiwan.
 Any conflict could draw in the United States, which officially doesn’t support Taiwan’s independence but opposes any attempt to change the status quo by force.

-Two former U.S. officials will arrive are expected in Taiwan for post-election meetings with political leaders, the de-facto American Embassy in Taiwan announced.
+Meanwhile, former U.S. national security adviser Stephen Hadley and former Deputy Secretary of State James Steinberg arrived in Taipei on Sunday for post-election meetings with political leaders.
 It was unclear how China would react, as it seeks to nurture a recent improvement in its troubled ties with the U.S. while also maintaining a firm and unwavering position on Taiwan.

 China has said that it opposes any official interaction with Taiwan but has not indicated whether it considers the upcoming visit an official one.

-Note: A previous version of this story was corrected to show that the U.S. delegation arrived in Taipei on Sunday, not that it would arrive on Monday.